This post may contain affiliate links. Please read my disclosure and privacy policy.

 Air Fryer Potato Ingredients

-- Potatoes.
-Use Yukon gold potatoes for the best texture and flavor.
-They have a yellow hue and creamy interior that contrasts nicely with the crispy outsides that develop in the air fryer.
+• Potatoes.
+Use Yukon Gold potatoes for the best texture and flavor.
+They have a yellow hue and a creamy interior that contrasts nicely with the crispy exterior that develops in the air fryer.

 Feel free to use any other seasonings you prefer, too.